-total number of segments (-) [row 13] This number was limited at 10 until version 3.50.
-Version 3.60 accepts a maximum of 15 segments, but it also accepts less which makes it possible to use data files created with version 3.50.
-Earlier data files should not be used because their macro commands are no longer compatible with the code of version 3.60.
+total number of segments (-) [row 13] This number was limited at 15 in version 3.61.
+Version 4.10 accepts a maximum of 35 segments.

 Figure 6-13 Representation of a tunnel using segments

 segment lengths (m) [row 15] The length of each segment (except the first one in cell D15 yellow background) must be entered along this row of cells.
 According to the number of segments specified, the segment numbers are output as a prompt in the row above.